How Student Loans Affect Debt To Income Ratio In Mortgage Process

 - However, deferred student loans that are deferred more than 12 months are exempt on VA Loans

-- Good news is Conventional Loans allows IBR Payments
+The good news is Conventional Loans allow IBR Payments.

 Student Loan Payments Reported On Credit Reports

 For those who carry student loans, their student loan payments are reported to all three credit reporting agencies.